Tinnitus In Hollywood

 - Some medications

-A recent study shows that musicians are twice as likely to get tinnitus.
+A recent study by Classic FM reveals that musicians are twice as likely to get tinnitus.
 This is generally due to the prolonged exposure of loud noise with no protection.

-The below study shows that unfortunately, often, musicians are unaware of the risks that exposure to prolonged loud noise can have on your hearing and increased risk of tinnitus.
+Another recent study by the US National Library of Medicine National Institutes of Health reveals that unfortunately, often, musicians are unaware of the risks that exposure to prolonged loud noise can have on your hearing and increased risk of tinnitus.

 So can the stars prevent it?